stateful/docs.runme.dev/docs/configuration/archiving.md

 **Auto-Save or Manual Save**: To archive outputs in Runme, the outputs generated need to be saved.
 Clicking the Save icon saves the outputs manually.
 You can also enable [Auto-Save](../configuration/auto-save) to remove the manual saving.

-The archiving feature is available via VS code extension and Web.
+The archiving feature is available via the VS code extension and the Web.

 ## Archiving via Web